Education in Qatar: Pre-modern and modern education

 A policy instated by the Ministry of Education during the 1950s limited the number of schools in order to balance the student-to-teacher ratio.
 Additionally, they provided teachers with numerous incentives, such as furnished accommodation and annual round-trip tickets.

 The development of the school system witnessed the establishment of nine schools in rural villages in 1957.
 The villages included Umm Salal, Simaisma, Abu Dhalouf, Al Ghariyah, and Al Khuwayr.
 There were approximately 369 students and 14 teachers in village schools that year.
 The government invested heavily in rural schools into the 1960s.
 By 1965, there was a total of 54 schools in villages, with 37 being exclusive to boys and 17 being exclusive to girls.
 This was partly a result of Qatari tribes exerting pressure on the government to establish schools in their villages in order to avoid the need for their children to attend schools in neighboring villages.
 However, this initiative was halted as a result of large-scale domestic emigration to Doha in the following years.
 There were 70 schools in 1969.
 In the 1970s, the government initiated a policy of re-locating village inhabitants to larger nearby settlements where they then established co-educational primary and secondary schools.

+It was reported by the Private Education Department of the Ministry of Education that in 1985, there were 71 private schools in Qatar with 16-17,000 students, mainly reflecting the growing need for foreign-language educational institutes by the expatriate community.

 There were four major school administrative zones by the early 1990s: Al Shamal (north Qatar), Doha, Al Khor (north-east Qatar), and Dukhan (west Qatar).
 The number of students in Qatar in 1996 was approximately 51,000, with 35,000 being primary students and 16,000 being secondary students.
 There were 8,000 university students.

-Education Authorities
+Education authorities

 Control of education is currently shared between the Ministry of Education and the Supreme Education council.
 Funding to the Ministry of Education has been reduced and many schools have been transferred to the Supreme Education Council.